 The University Mail Center is located on the lower level of Brown Hall on Laurel Street.
 The Mail Center processes inbound and outbound mail/packages for all students residing in campus housing.
+There is an annual service fee of \$25.00 (included in tuition/fees).

-We are able to handle all types of U.S. Postal Service mail including Express, Certified, and Insured as well as many other USPS services.
-Campus mailboxes are assigned to residential students.
-An annual non-refundable key deposit of \$25.00 (included in tuition) is required.
-All student mailboxes are located in the Mail Center.
+The Mail Center is able to handle all types of U.S. Postal Service mail including Express, Certified, International, Insured as well as many other USPS services.
+In addition, vendors such as FedEx, UPS, DHL, etc. provides service to the campus.